snowbag/zeidlerei/zeidlerei/docs/user-doc.md

 ## XML description of a configuration
 The elements are defined between `<configuration><processors></processors></configuration>` tags.
 You do not have to describe the content of all nodes, the omitted ones will be empty.

 The description of a node is similar to the NEP description: you have to use the same ids and the content must be separated by the word separator.
 You can change the default word separator (comma `,`) as an attribute of the configuration.
 You can omit the content tag if the node is empty.
-A node configuration description is the following: `<node id="processorId" content="words separated by word-separator" />`
+A node configuration description is the following: `<node id="processorId" content="words,separated,by,word-separator" />`

 You can also define if a configuration is initial, or is it after an evolutionary or communication step.
 This is also an attribute of the configuration:
 `<configuration type="[initial|evolution|communication]" word-separator="string">...</configuration>`.
 If you do not specify it, the default configuration type is initial.